Vaesea/VS-Dave-And-Bambi-Vaesea-Edition/README.md

 # VS DAVE AND BAMBI - VAESEA EDITION
 basically just dave and bambi 1.0 with different songs and in psych engine, i guess.

-be warned, there's still vs stev rematch stuff here (that was used as a template for this repository) so if you pause a song... well... let's just say...
-ALARM CLOCK.
-OKIE DOKIE PRINCESS.
-ITS'A YOUR TURN TO TYPE.
-ITS'A TIME FOR YOU TO TYPE!
-PLEASE STOP!
-YOU HAVEN'T SEEN THE LAST OF ME!
+be warned, there's still vs stev rematch stuff here (that was used as a template for this repository)

 THE DAVE AND BAMBI LOGO THAT IS HERE IS A PLACEHOLDER TO REPLACE THE VS STEV REMATCH / VS STEV LOGO THAT WAS HERE.
 IT WILL BE REPLACED BEFORE V1.0.